narcisneacsu194/personal-library/README.md

   The *description* field is mandatory.

-  If the *description* has an empty string, or is missing entirely, the message **The description property must be provided and it should not be an empty string.** will be the response.
+  If the *description* has an empty string, or is missing entirely, the message **"The description property must be provided and it should not be an empty string."** will be the response.
-  If this request is made using an invalid id, or a non-existent id in the database, the message **no book exists** will be returned.
+  If this request is made using an invalid id, or a non-existent id in the database, the message **"no book exists"** will be returned.

 * *DELETE /api/books/* will delete all the books and all their associated comments from the database.
-If the request is successful, the message **complete delete successful** will be returned.
+If the request is successful, the message **"complete delete successful"** will be returned.

 * *DELETE /api/books/:bookId* will delete a specific book and all its associated comments from the database.
-If the request is successful, the message **delete successful** will be returned.
+If the request is successful, the message **"delete successful"** will be returned.
-If this request is made using an invalid id, or a non-existent id in the database, the message **no book exists** will be returned.
+If this request is made using an invalid id, or a non-existent id in the database, the message **"no book exists"** will be returned.

 ## Getting Started